anton-bregolas/Tunetable/README.md

 ## DONE:

+[v.1.8.6]

++ ARIA labels added, some attributes fixed after testing the page with screenreaders.

 [v.1.8.5]

 + Both Help and Sort menus can now be fully navigated with default keyboard controls (Tab, Space, Enter, Arrows).